turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 Let's test these additions in our console!

-- Step 1: declare a variable and assign it a value
+- **Step 1**: declare a variable and assign it a value
-- Step 2: call the variable
+- **Step 2**: call the variable

 <section class="call-to-action">
 ### Console Practice

-- Declare a new variable, "age", and assign it to a value.
+- Declare a new variable, `age`, and assign it to a value.
-- Declare a new variable, "city", and assign it to a value.
+- Declare a new variable, `city`, and assign it to a value.
 - Call both new variables to confirm they hold the value you believe they do
-- What data type did you assign as the value in your "age" and "city" variables?
+- What data type did you assign as the value in your `age` and `city` variables?
 - Create three more variables, and give them each different data types (Number, String, Boolean)
 - Call each variable to confirm it holds the value you believe it does
 </section>